Hanno-git/SAM3X_Testing_Program/README.md

 These peripherals were tested using the Arduino Duo board

 Tested features:
-USART0,DAC,ADC,PIO (Input and Output mode)
+USART0,DAC,ADC,PIO (Input and Output mode),PWM

 Untested features:
-PWM,TWI,SPI
+TWI,SPI

 The goal of this is just to test each peripheral and confirm that a correct initializing and utilization process was followed